UWPCE-PythonCert/SystemDevelopment/slides_sources/source/metaclasses.rst

 -  A class is something that makes instances
 -  A metaclass is something that makes classes
 -  A metaclass is most commonly used as a class factory
--  metaclasses allow you to do 'extra things' when creating a class, like registering the new class with some registry, adding methods dynamically, or even replace the class with something else entirely
+-  Metaclasses allow you to do 'extra things' when creating a class, like registering the new class with some registry, adding methods dynamically, or even replace the class with something else entirely
 -  Every object in Python has a metaclass
--  The default metaclass is type()
+-  The default metaclass is ``type()``

 ``type()``
 ----------